 OWYHEE RESERVOIR: largemouth and smallmouth bass, crappie, yellow perch, catfish

 The reservoir is at 1 percent of capacity and one boat ramp is useable based on the Bureau of Reclamation page.
 The county boat ramp will be closed indefinitely due to low water levels creating unsafe conditions.
 Users are asked to launch at the Indian Creek Boat Ramp, located 5 miles south of the county boat ramp.
 The Indian Creek boat ramp is currently out of the water but users may still be able to launch boats at this location but are advised to use caution to avoid getting stuck, especially with big boats.
 The Indian Creek boat ramp will be closed for construction beginning in November.

 OWYHEE RIVER (Lower): brown trout and hatchery rainbow trout

 Water releases below the dam have been around 127 cfs.
 Fishing has been fair to slow depending on the time of day and location.
 Brown and rainbow trout over 20-inches have been caught recently with one report of a 22-inch rainbow trout being caught around Snively Hot Springs.
 Water clarity has been good and fly fisherman have been having success on both dry flies and nymphs.

 OWYHEE RIVER (Upper): smallmouth bass and channel catfish

-No recent reports, but fishing is expected to be slow.
+No recent fishing reports, but fishing is expected to be slow.